-JACKSONVILLE, Fla. – Prosecutors threw Judge London Kite a curveball last week when she learned for the first time that they now want to try Shanna Gardner and Mario Fernandez separately in the high-profile Jared Bridegan murder-for-hire case.
+JACKSONVILLE, Fla. – Prosecutors and defense attorneys for both Shanna Gardner and Mario Fernandez have agreed that the two should be tried separately in the high-profile Jared Bridegan murder-for-hire case.

-Fernandez and Gardner are scheduled for trial in August in the 2022 killing of Bridegan, a father of four who was gunned down while driving home with his toddler daughter.
+Fernandez and Gardner are charged with the killing of Bridegan, a father of four who was gunned down while driving home with his toddler daughter.
 Gardner was Bridegan’s ex-wife, and the two share twins together.

 Until last week, the plan had been to try Gardner and Fernandez at the same time with separate juries, but that was contingent on Henry Tenon, the accused gunman in the case, testifying against the pair as part of a plea agreement.